Careers Support Guidance For Supervisors and Faculty

 Key terms used in careers support:

-Offering specific information and checking doctors know where to find/access it.
-E.g. Health Careers website, royal colleges, Oriel and other specialty training sites.
+Offering specific information and checking doctors know where to find/access it, for example Health Careers website and Royal College websites.

 Offering time for the trainee to clarify or check out information which can help them to progress their career planning in some way.
 Advice should avoid being leading, biased, judgmental or at worst, incorrect.
 The goal with advice is for the trainee to clarify something for them self and decide on next steps.